Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves the structure of a LOINC panel or form, listing included tests.
-It distinguishes from sibling tools like loinc_search and loinc_details by focusing on panel composition.
+The description clearly states 'Get the structure of a LOINC panel or form' with a specific verb and resource.
+It further lists concrete use cases (CBC, metabolic panel) and distinguishes from sibling tools like loinc_details and loinc_search by focusing on panel composition.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.